Human Excellence means...

 We encourage students, teachers, parents, those caring for the elderly and infirm, and all other concerned citizens to strive towards living the five universal Human Values which are:

-- Love – Use caring and respectful words; develop compassion, kindness, generosity and greatness of spirit; care for our environment, each other, and ourselves
+- Love – Use caring and respectful words; develop compassion, kindness, generosity and greatness of spirit; care for the environment, for each other, and for ourselves

-- Right Conduct – Develop integrity, determination, perseverance, cleanliness, punctuality and respect for the laws of society; be true to the conscience
+- Right Conduct – Develop integrity, determination, perseverance, cleanliness, punctuality and respect for the laws of society; be true to our conscience, or moral compass.

-- Non-violence – – Refrain from hurtful thoughts, words or actions; practise forbearance, cooperation, gentleness, consideration, respect and tolerance towards others; limit desires and have respect for Nature.
+- Non-violence – Avoid hurtful thoughts, words or actions; practise forbearance, cooperation, gentleness, consideration, respect and tolerance towards others; limit desires and have respect for Nature.